nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/BJORN_TOUR_DETAILS.md

 Based on this feedback, Björn would like more output under the trails section.
 Here's the example he gave you of how the details should look for every trail.

-Write a function that produces the output.
+Write a function that produces output that looks like the example below.

+### Example Output

+Yours should looks like this when complete.
+Please note that the data below is not necessarily correct, this is just an example.

 ```txt